SiddharthRajpal/Cursor-Control-With-Hand/README.md

 #Thank you
 Thanks for coming to this repo 😀

-P.S if there are any doubts/errors feel free to contact me (im not that famous so will reply to your doubts ASAP)
+P.S if there are any doubts/errors feel free to contact me at askgithubdoubtshere@gmail.com (yes i created that email and im not that famous so will reply to your doubts ASAP)